justiniantaylor/playground/phoneword/README.md

 5. I then logged in and started interacting with the command line and did more human / user acceptance testing until I was happy with the result.

 ### Design
-* I used Java 8, Junit 4 for testing and Maven for building my executable jar.
 * The code design is fairly basic, there is a CLI class which is used for inputting and printing responses for phoneword generation, either by command lines or stdin console.
 * There is a dictionary class which holds the location to a validated phone directory file and with finding matching words in the dictionary files for requested numbers.
 * There is a phone directory class which holds the location to a validated phone directory file.